tomgxz/Kraken/REPORT.md

   > I work as a professional web hosting provider, making sure that clients have the best hosting plan based on requirements such as ease of use, security requirements, or expected lifetime

   2. Creating your own websites
   > My job doesn't really require me to, but I do often have to look through clients' code to ensure certain requirements are met, such as accessibility guidelines or creating suitable SEO information for the site.
-I do have knowledge of how the web languages work.
+I do have knowledge of how web languages work.

   3. Existing website builders
   > The company that I work for provide a website builder as part of one of the pricing plans, but I'm not involved in its programming.
 It functions fine, but there are a lot of things that I would change about it.